chiehwun/2021-NCKU_ORA/README.md

 #### Beetle Antennae Search (BAS)

 This idea was inspired by th nature of the beetles.
 The beetle explores nearby area randomly using both antennae.
-Further more, when the antennae in one side detects a higher concentration of odour, the beetle would turn to the direction towards the same side, otherwise, it would turn to the other side.[4]
+Further more, when the antennae in one side detects a higher concentration of odour, the beetle would turn to the direction towards the same side, otherwise, it would turn to the other side. [[4]](#4-x-jiang-s-li-bas-beetle-antennae-search-algorithm-for-optimization-problems--in-arxiv-conference-2017)

 **Math Expression for BAS**